 I know a couple of training providers, who have lively discussion forums where students ask questions and these questions are answered by trainers.

-Another important criteria is the project or projects?
+Another important criterion is the project or projects?
 Does the course include projects which will help you in applying all the concepts and processes learnt?

 For example, does the course provide you with software projects where you can learn to develop and model requirements in a system requirements specification (SRS) document?
 Can you do a project to create user story cards or learn to manage product backlogs?

 Working on these projects enables you to be confident during the interview (as you have done it yourself).
-At the same time, it also allows you to showcase in your resume making it more credit worthy.
+At the same time, it also allows you to showcase your resume making it more creditworthy.

 The Training cost

 The training cost is the last but certainly not the least parameter for selecting the training provider and the course.
 As the course fees is not a small amount, it is certainly a factor in decision making.